The Magic Grant Program

 Precisely who is eligible to receive funding under a Magic Grant varies by campus; please carefully review our eligibility criteria before applying.
 The Institute will give special preference to “bicoastal” proposals, those having team members or collaborators from both institutions.

-Magic Grant applications should be submitted via brown.sub\Prompts will be provided for the questions detailed below.
+Magic Grant applications must be submitted via the Submittable platform to be eligible.
+Prompts will be provided for the questions detailed below.
 Applicants applying to the Columbia program will input responses into the prompts provided through Submittable.
 Stanford applicants will be responsible for incorporating these prompts into a two-page written proposal.
 Bicoastal applicants will also apply using a two-page written proposal summarizing their project.

 Magic Grant Proposal